Theology

 History

-EXEGESIS AND BIBLICAL THEOLOGY
+HISTORY, EXEGESIS, AND BIBLICAL THEOLOGY

-Line of research: Analysis and Interpretation of Sacred Scripture
+Research Line: Analysis and Interpretation of Sacred Scripture

-SYSTEMATIC AND PASTORAL THEOLOGY
+SPIRITUALITY, SYSTEMATIC AND PASTORAL THEOLOGY

-This area of concentration is dedicated to the study and research of the so-called realities of the present time; the ethical and moral dimensions of faith; the experience of faith in personal, family, and professional daily life; and the political and social engagement of religion.
-The field of theology is constantly challenged to deal with the complex facets of reality.
-Thus, the Area of Ethical and Social Theology assumes the following characteristics: a) valuing cultural, ethnic, religious, political, family, and gender diversity; b) accepting and respecting multiple forms of knowledge; c) positioning theological protagonism aimed at social and political transformation marked by the defense of human dignity, care for the environment, and the consequent search to overcome excluding social structures; and d) promoting personal and relational care, highlighting the role of theology in the comprehensive care of human beings, especially in the field of health and education, with the consequent overcoming of reductionist approaches.
+It is dedicated to the study and research of theology in dialog with society, considering the realities of the present time, the ethical and moral dimensions of faith, the experience of faith in personal, family, and professional daily life, and the political and social engagement of religious.
+This Area of Concentration is constantly challenged to deal with the complexity of socio-cultural and religious reality.
+Thus, research in this area of concentration takes on the following characteristics: a) valuing cultural, ethnic, religious, political, family, and gender diversity; b) welcoming and respecting multiple types of knowledge; c) a position of theological protagonism aimed at social and political transformation marked by the defense of human dignity, care for the environment, and the consequent search to overcome exclusionary social structures; d) promotion of personal and relational care, highlighting the role of theology in the integral care of the human being, especially in the field of health and education, with the consequent overcoming of reductionist approaches.

-Analysis and interpretation of the Sacred Scripture
+1. Analysis and Interpretation of Sacred Scripture

 Research projects: